openfinanceio/smart-securities-standard/README.md

   commitment (presumably a hash digest of a document) to user data.
 - `TheRegD506c`:  This contract implements regulation D 506 (c) rules.
 To use this as their `TransferRestrictor`, tokens must configure an AML/KYC provider and an accredited investor status checker for themselves.
+These contracts must implement `UserChecker`.
+Furthermore, the token contract must implement `RegD506cToken`.
 - `ARegD506cToken`:  This contract implements the `RegD506cToken` interface,
   which requires internal tracking of the number of active shareholders.
 A given shareholder may have multiple Ethereum accounts, but in this draft of